Do you want a way to engage with your local community and use you’re your skills and interests to assist older people?

-- Are you looking to return to paid work and would like to 'brush up' on your office skills?
+Maybe you are looking to return to paid work and would like to 'brush up' on your office skills?

 Befriending in your Community

-Could you visit or call a lonely older person?
+A regular visit or phone call can be the highlight for someone without a support network who may go several days without seeing or talking to anyone.
 Help us fight loneliness in Bromley & Greenwich by becoming a befriender.

 Form Completion Service

-Help people in their own homes complete government forms to ensure they are accessing the full benefits they can.
+Help people in their own homes to complete essential government forms to ensure they are accessing the full benefits they are entitled to - such as Personal Independance Payments (PiP) and Blue Badges.

-Are you interested in helping us to provide vital information and advice to older people in Bromley & Greenwich?
+Developing your computer skills and helping to support our services and the work we do by providing vital information and advice to older people in Bromley & Greenwich.

 Who can volunteer?